-In its current implementation, MEOW is able to trigger jobs based on changes to monitored files.
-This covers a wide range of scenarios, specifically where the data processing workflow involves the creation, modification, or removal of files.
+In its current implementation, MEOW is able to trigger jobs based on changes to monitored local files.
+This covers a the range of scenarios where the data processing workflow involves the creation, modification, or removal of files.
 By monitoring file events, MEOW's event-based scheduler can dynamically execute tasks as soon as the required conditions are met, ensuring efficient and timely processing of the data.
+Since the file monitor is triggered by changes to local files, MEOW is limited to local workflows.

 While file events work well as a trigger on their own, there are several scenarios where a different trigger would be preferred or even required, especially when dealing with distributed systems or remote operations.
-To address these shortcomings and further enhance MEOW's capabilities, the integration of network event triggers would provide significant benefits in several key use-cases.
+To address these shortcomings and